mikeasilva/handbook-diff/markdown/12-primary.md

 ### [Imageicon, guidelines for adaptation](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3) Classes

 Primary classes help children feel Heavenly Father’s love and learn about His plan of happiness.
 Lessons follow the [Come, Follow Me](/study/come-follow-me?lang=eng) curriculum.
-On fifth Sundays, teachers are encouraged to use “[Preparing Children for a Lifetime on God’s Covenant Path](/study/manual/for-primary-preparing-children-for-a-lifetime-on-gods-covenant-path?lang=eng).”
+On fifth Sundays, teachers are encouraged to use “[Appendix B: For Primary—Preparing Children for a Lifetime on God’s Covenant Path](/study/manual/for-primary-preparing-children-for-a-lifetime-on-gods-covenant-path?lang=eng).”

 Primary classes are organized by age and the number of teachers available.
 Units with fewer children or teachers may combine two or more age-groups into one class.
 In larger units, Primary leaders may form more than one class for an age-group and more than one nursery.